raipc/atsd-api-python/offline_installation.md

 ls $(python3 -m site --user-site)
 ```

-The directory may not exist.
+The directory can be nonexistent.
 Create it if needed.

 ```txt
 ls: cannot access '/home/axibase/.local/lib/python3.5/site-packages: No such file or directory